 Even if you don’t pick a wheel completely off the ground, as soon as you have more weight on one side of the differential the other side will spin.

-About traction control
+About traction control systems

-These days, many modern vehicles come from the factory with traction control.
+These days, many modern vehicles come from the factory with traction control systems.
 This is a good thing; it can make your vehicle substantially more capable.
 The way traction control works across different vehicles is all very similar; when the computer senses wheel slippage on one side, it uses the brake on that side to send the power to the other axle.

 Lets say you drove into an offset rut, and had your front left and rear right wheel spinning, barely touching the ground and your other 2 wheels with all the weight on them.
 Traction control would sense this, apply the brake to your front left and rear right, which would then transfer power to the other two wheels and (with a bit of luck) get you moving again.